ulfschneider/ulfschneider.github.io/_posts/blog/2012-07-10-five-dysfunctions.md

 ---
 layout: post
-title:  The five dysfunctions of a team
+title:  Five dysfunctions of a team
 subtitle: A non-performing team is not a team
 permalink:
 date:   2012-07-10